 - Healthy fats: olive oil, avocado oil, coconut oil, flaxseed oil, walnut oil

-Gluten-free diets have become trendy, but for people with celiac disease, eliminating gluten from the diet is necessary to avoid damage to the colon and body.
+For people with celiac disease, eliminating gluten is necessary to avoid damage to the colon and the body.
 Celiac disease is an autoimmune disorder that causes your immune system to attack your gut and nervous system.
 It also promotes body-wide inflammation, which could lead to chronic disease.

-Ask your doctor for a blood test for celiac disease.
-Even if it comes back negative, you could still be intolerant to gluten.
-Talk with your doctor about whether a gluten-free diet is right for you.
+You can ask your doctor for a blood test for celiac disease.
+Even if it comes back negative, you could have a non-celiac gluten intolerance.
+Talk with your healthcare team about whether a gluten-free meal plan is right for you.

 Foods that are healthy for vegetarians and vegans with diabetes include:

 While a vegetarian or vegan eating style can be a healthy option, it’s important to plan meals carefully so you don’t miss out on vital nutrients.

 Vegetarians and vegans may need to get some nutrients through supplements, including:

 - Calcium: Found largely in animal products such as dairy, calcium is an important nutrient that contributes to the health of your bones and teeth.
 Broccoli and kale can help provide necessary calcium, but vegans may need to take a supplement.
 This nutrient may also be found in fortified soy milk.

 - Iodine: Required for metabolizing food into energy, iodine is mainly found in seafood.
 As a result of not eating seafood, vegetarians and vegans may have trouble meeting their iodine needs.
 Iodized salt may provide most of the necessary iodine.
 Supplements may be beneficial, but taking too much iodine can damage your thyroid.